johnatasjmo/platformsh-development-workflow/script-for-branching.md

 $ crontab -e
 ```

-Edit the file with the following commands
+Edit the file with the following command:

 ```
 *****test every 5 min